-Our main concert hall is located at Thayer Academy Center for the Arts, on the campus at 745 Washington St., Braintree, MA (02184).
+Our main concert hall is located in the Hale Theater at Thayer Academy Center for the Arts, on the campus at 745 Washington St., Braintree, MA (02184).
 The building, itself, is located on the corner of Washington St. and Central Ave., very close to both Route 3 and Route 128.

 We also perform chamber and other concerts at other venues in the region.
 The location for each concert is included on its information & ticketing page.

 ASO tickets are priced differently for adults, seniors, and students/young adults:

 Use ADULT (full price) if you are over 21 and under 63 years old

 Use SENIOR (discounted price) if you are aged 63 or older

 Use STUDENT (discounted price) if you are aged 21 or younger

 Special discount offers and packages offered during the season will use discount codes.
 Choose your tickets, first, then apply the appropriate discount code to your cart.
 If you have trouble, call us at 781-331-3600; we’re here to help.

 Q. What is the difference between Tutti and Symphonic Season Subscriptions and “Your Mix” Subscriptions?